-'No KKK, No Fascist USA': Protesters Gather To Protest Trump Boat Parade In Pittsburgh
+'No KKK, No Fascist USA': Anti-Trump Protesters And Pro-Trump Supporters Clash On The North Shore During Ongoing Trump Boat Parade

 — Chris Hoffman (@NewsmanChris) July 4, 2020

-Additionally, KDKA has spotted a heavy police presence in the South Side Works responding to the event and counter-protest.
-Public Safety tweeted that so far the counter-protest has remained peaceful but that they will arrest anyone throwing or dropping objects.
+Additionally, KDKA spotted a heavy police presence in the South Side Works responding to the event and counter-protest.
+Public Safety tweeted early Saturday morning that the counter-protest has remained peaceful but that they will arrest anyone throwing or dropping objects.

 Police are on scene and monitoring.
 Public Safety does and will continue to respect everyone’s 1st Amendment rights.
 However, throwing or dropping objects or suspending signs from bridges is prohibited and will result in immediate arrest.
 Stay safe, everyone. https://t.co/UhrUVu5SIy